BackPacker777/codeelegant.github.io-1/source/_posts/Vanilla-Node-js-Webserver.md

 Remember that **module.exports = app;** part at the bottom of your **app.js** file?
 This is how the **server** file can import it like a library and allow us to instantiate an object of it. :-)
 All that beautiful code full of parenthesis in the server file is an anonymous arrow IIFE!
 Woot indeed.

-Start 'er up! bring up the terminal in IntelliJ and type: **npm start**.
-You will see the following output:
+Start 'er up! bring up the terminal in IntelliJ and type: **npm start**  You will see the following output:
 ![Screenshot](/stuff/capture2.png)
 Point Chrome at the following address:  **127.0.0.1:8000** and BAM - you should see:  Look at my website!